divejane/DiscreetDial/README.md

 Right now, there's not a lot of error-checking on the server-side code.
 This makes our one (1) singular server prone to not only crashing, but potentially leaking senstivive information to some dork that wants to access it for whatever reason (federal agents).
 At some point, we'll secure any potentially sensitive data by error-checking a little harder, but also building a more strict framework that'll refuse interaction with any abnormal connections, avoiding a potential crash or data leak.

 ## Minor changes:
-- Change open-room-close requests to only be obeyed if the host of the room pronounces itself as having connected to a peer
+- Change open-room-close requests to only be obeyed if the host of the room confirms itself as having connected to a peer
 - Server only sends connection information to join-clients if that client explicitly requests the information of that room.
 Small change, and honestly won't change a whole lot, but at least somewhat avoids sending a massive list full of a connection information to a (potentially malicious) client